marslanshani25-hue/Vibe-Checking-First-JS-App-/README.md

 2-Navigate to the project folder.

-3-Open index.html directly in your web browser (Chrome, Firefox, or Safari).
+3-Open index.html directly in your web browser (Chrome or Safari).

 Alternative: If you are using VS Code, right-click index.html and select "Open with Live Server" for a real-time preview.